 Currently, Amsterdam’s strongest pillar is Livability (2nd), and the weakest dimension is Research and Development (19th), where aspects such as academic resources, research environment, and innovation are evaluated.

 How dynamic and inspirational is Amsterdam?

-Amsterdam ranked in fourth place in the Dynamic Cities 2016 index, which evaluates 40 of the most dynamic cities in Europe.
-The ranking is based on six categories: investment, innovation, inspiration, interconnection and infrastructure.
+Amsterdam ranked in 5th place in the Dynamic Cities 2019 index, which evaluates 40 of the most dynamic cities in Europe.
+The ranking is based on six categories: investment, innovation, inspiration, inclusion, interconnection, and infrastructure.
 Amsterdam scored especially high in the dimension of inspiration, where aspects such as the arts sector strengths and parks and cafes were evaluated.

-Amsterdam’s ranking in the 2018 World’s Best Cities is 14th.
-Scoring 4 among European cities, Amsterdam’s strongest aspects are product (16th) and people (17th), while prosperity positions the Dutch capital 50th in the world.
+Amsterdam’s ranking in the 2020 World’s Best Cities report is 15th.
+Scoring 6 among European cities, Amsterdam’s strongest aspects are Product (12th) and Programming (16th), while Prosperity positions the Dutch capital 57th in the world.

 Culture and creativity in Amsterdam